 a.
-Used by the Direct Data Collection Client, by the Indirect Data Collection Client in the Application Service Provider server and by AS instances to obtain their data collection and reporting configuration from the Data Collection AF.
+This service is used by the Direct Data Collection Client, by the Indirect Data Collection Client in the Application Service Provider server and by AS instances to obtain their data collection and reporting configuration from the Data Collection AF.